 Meaning-Making.
 Like play therapy, art therapy provides an opportunity to express metaphor through art expression.
 In fact, one of the strengths of both approaches is their ability to encourage and enhance storytelling and narratives.
 Storytelling about a drawing, painting, collage or construction does not have to be literal to be therapeutic.
 In fact, a child who has experienced traumatic events or is challenged by an emotional disorder may only find it possible to generate imaginative stories.
 With the support and guidance of the therapist, these narratives serve as a way to slowly and safely release disturbing or terrorizing experiences.

 This a very brief explanation of some of the reparative dynamics art therapy provides to children.
-The simplicity of children’s art expressions as well as imaginative play may seem deceptively simple at first glance.
-But as the fields of art therapy and play therapy continue to expand knowledge about their effectiveness, the more we extend the possibilities for best practices with all children in need of help and healing.
+Children’s art expressions and imaginative play may seem simple at first glance.
+But as the fields of art therapy and play therapy continue to expand knowledge about their effectiveness, we extend the possibilities for best practices with all children in need of help and healing.
 And while there is still a lot we do not know about exactly “how it works” when it comes to art therapy, we do know that drawing, playing and pretending are all a natural part of the “work” of children.

 © 2016 Cathy Malchiodi, PhD